rancher/turtles/README.md

 - Automatically import CAPI-created clusters into `Rancher`.
 - Install and configure the `Cluster API Operator` project.

 > More features will be added in the near future.
-Get in contact if you would like to be part of the early adaopters programme.
+Get in contact if you would like to be part of the early adopters programme.

 ## Installation & Usage